dineshsanala/Event-UI/README.md

 * Underscore 1.5.2 hot-linked from [CDNJS](http://cdnjs.com)
 * Twitter Bootstrap 3.0.2 included in /css, /js, /fonts

-## To view the application run index.html in any of the favorate servers.
+## To view the application run index.html in your favorate server.

-## To do

-* Add models and collections
-* Add extra page with examples